 Program Structure & Content

-The study program follows a triad analysis from present, past and future.
-This is supplemented by profound methodological training: qualitative and quantitative methods of empirical social research as well as transdisciplinary and participatory approaches are part of the program.
+The degree program follows a three-step approach focused on the analysis of past, present, and future.
+In parallel, students gain in-depth methodological training in qualitative and quantitative empirical social research methods, as well as transdisciplinary and participatory approaches.

-The course utilizes a transdisciplinary and interdisciplinary study approach.
-Therefore, it is important to systematically and continuously reflect on the possibilities, challenges, and limitations of interdisciplinary and transdisciplinary science and practice.
-Themes surrounding this topic are included in the colloquium "Transformation Research" which accompanies all four semesters.
+As a trans- and interdisciplinary program focused on the social sciences, Transformation Studies requires students to systematically and continuously reflect on the possibilities, challenges, and limitations of inter- and transdisciplinary research and practice.
+This is accomplished in the "Transformation Research" colloquium, which runs through all four semesters.

-Examination and Study Regulations for the Master of Arts program in M.A.
-Transformationsstudien (2017)
+Examination and Study Regulations for the Master of Arts program in Transformation Studies (2017)

 Every degree program has formal rules and regulations that define the study conditions for that program.
 You can use these regulations, together with the module catalogues for your chosen degree program, to plan out a semester schedule.
 This way, you’ll know ahead of time what courses you’ll be taking on which semesters.
-To check the legal framework conditions for this, see the examination regulations.
+The examination regulations set forth the legal framework conditions for this.
 Click below to see the most important formal regulatory documents related to your studies at EUF.

 The aim of the course is to train qualified specialists for science, politics (counseling), business and society.
 After completion of the study program, job opportunities are provided both in the practical field as well as in science and research.
 The students qualify for jobs in research institutes as well as for demanding positions in public administrations, companies and institutions where processes of change in the context of sustainability are increasingly required.
 Some examples of work placements outside of universities are: